raspberrypilearning/trained-vision-app/en/step_4.md

 title: Add more classes to your model
 ---

-You can add additional classes if you want your model to be able to recoginse more than two things.
+You can add additional classes if you want your model to be able to recognise more than two things.
 Click the **Add a class** button to add a third class to your model.

 ![The **Add a class** button in Teachable Machine.](images/tm_add_class.png)